dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/handling-merge-conflicts.md

 In this example we have a column that represents the total number of orders your customer has ever had.
 It's currently named `number_of_orders` but your stakeholder feels like this could named better.

-You and your teammate come in to make the change but decide to go two separate routes.
-You rename this column to `total_number_of_orders` and your teammate decides to name it `historical_order_count`.
+You and a teammate make changes to the column name, but have gone two separate routes.
+You rename this column to `total_number_of_orders` and your teammate has renamed it `historical_order_count`.

 Your teammate got to make their change first so you encounter the merge conflict when you press commit.